shreyashbijlwanOP/Learn-bootstrap/README.md

 ## flow of Bootstrap
 - container > row > column > content{image and text} || row > column
+-------Shortcut-------------
+- when you want bootstrap auto adjust use col and same for every device
+- only according to content :  col-auto
+- also specify no of columns pre row use class```row-cols-noOfColumn ``` it uses flex box
+- bootstrap row are now using flex box so you can use flex box properties
+- non order-element  will come first
 # That all in grid System Ends Here

+## Re-Ordering
+- use order-breakpoint-order-number

+## OFFset Column
+- space from left side offset-1
+- offset-breakpoint-column

+## Making Image Responsive
+- img-fluid

+## make corner round
+- rounded